 Individuals wishing to visit the United States temporarily for business or pleasure can apply for B-1 or B-2 visas.
 B-1 visas allow people to visit for a short period to conduct business, while B-2 visas are generally issued to people who are traveling for pleasure or obtaining medical treatment.
+Below is a guide to the B-2 and B-1 visa process.

 Because of potential processing delays due to the ongoing COVID-19 pandemic, it is recommended to apply for these visas well in advance of the anticipated travel date.